KompPsy/jupyter-service/README.md

 >>
      sudo nano /etc/systemd/system/jupyterlab.service
 >>
---**NOTE**: You can use either vi or nano commands.
-Use the editor you are comfortable with :)
+--**NOTE**: User can use either vi or nano commands.
+Use the editor that is most comfortable :)
 >>
 **2.)** Copy and paste or enter the contents of jupyterlab.service to the editor.
 Then, save the contents of jupyterlab.service.
 >>